kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_02.rst

    :align: center
    :scale: 40 %

-Now change the Frame Shape to a `Box` and set the line width to 2 and change the margins (left, right, top and bottom) to 5, this makes it easier to see the blue line when dragging other layouts into the frame.
+In the `Property Editor` on the right side change the Frame Shape to a `Box` and set the line width to 2 and change the margins (left, right, top and bottom) to 5, this makes it easier to see the blue line when dragging other layouts into the frame.

 .. image:: images/vcp1-designer-03.png
    :align: center